 These guidelines are not mandatory, however.
-“You really have to do your due diligence to make sure the field trip is an activity that’s safe so your child has the accommodations that are needed,” says Gina Clowes, director of education for Food Allergy Research & Education (FARE).
+“You really have to do your due diligence to make sure the field trip is an activity that’s safe so your child has the accommodations that are needed,” says Gina Clowes, former program director for the CDC’s guidelines.
 The following are Allergic Living’s steps to help ensure your child’s safe outing.

 Make sure field trips are addressed in your child’s individualized food allergy plan, whether that’s a Section 504 plan or another document.
 Include things such as who will supervise your child, how far in advance you will be made aware of field trips and a provision for you to be allowed to attend all field trips (but not required to attend).